jafermarq/FlowerMonthly/README.md

 * A `configs/strategy_kd.yaml` config (based on 7 June 2023 FLowerSummit talk) showing how to do a simple form of federated Knowledge-distillation.
 * A `configs/custom_strategy.yaml` config (based on 7 June 2023 FLowerSummit talk) showcasing how to design a custom Flower strategy with ease.
 * A `configs/resnet18.yaml` config that changes the model being federated as well as the compute/memory resources allocated to each virtual client.
 * A `configs/base.yaml` config with all the elements needed to define a complete FL setup.
-It uses a very lightweigh model so all systems should be capable of running it (no GPU required).
+It uses a very lightweight model so all systems should be capable of running it (no GPU required).
 * Integration with `AwesomeYaml`, so you can customise how your experiment runs directly from the command line.

 ### Setup